Episode 80: What is the secret to getting more patients to leaving positive reviews?

 Have a place for people to leave reviews:

 Claim and optimize your online profiles.
-Some of the best websites for people to leave reviews are: Google My Business, Yelp, Yellowpages, and Healthgrades.
+Some of the best websites for people to leave reviews are: Google Business Profile, Yelp, Yellowpages, and Healthgrades.
 You need to head to those websites and set up your profile on those websites.

 Manage your online reviews: